Living On The Inside

 Most of us know someone who’s been in the emotional tug-of-war of a long-distance relationship—or maybe we’ve been there ourselves.
 Before smartphones and FaceTime, those kinds of relationships had to be incredibly difficult.
-Think back to the days before unlimited long-distance calling—just hearing each other’s voice came at a premium.
+Think back to the days before unlimited long-distance calling—just hearing each other’s voice came with a price.
 And the occasional visits?
 Especially if they lived on opposite coasts?
 Painfully rare and painfully short.
 I can only imagine the tearful goodbyes: “How will I survive until I see you again?” or “I can’t live without you.”

-We all know that long-distance relationships on earth rarely stand the test of time.
+We know that long-distance relationships on earth rarely stand the test of time.
 But here’s something to think about: For centuries, God seemed far away from His people.
 Sure, He made appearances—burning bushes, pillars of fire and hovering clouds—but those appearances were few and far between.
 Then, everything changed.
 God came near.
 He came to us.
 He came as one of us in Jesus Christ.
 God was no longer distant.
 Emmanuel walked among us.
 (Emmanuel literally means “God with us”!)

-“But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth.”
+But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth.”

 Acts 1:8